dartmouth-cs66/dartmouth-cs66.github.io/schedule/index.md

 * Short 1: Local development environment including intro to environment, editing, and collaborative coding.
 * Short 2 (**?combine with ^?**): Intro to frameworks and tools
   * Set up local development tools
-  * Learn some basic C# and scripting
+  * Practice some basic C# and scripting
   * Experiment with game physics and 3D motion

 ## Week 2: